Symmetrized topological complexity: Introduction

 over the unordered configuration space.
 Then the symmetric topological complexity $\TC^S(X)$ is defined to be the sectional category of $\pi''$, plus one (to account for the points on the diagonal, where the motion planner must remain constant).

 There are admittedly several drawbacks to this definition.
 Firstly, it is not clear that treating (a neighbourhood of) the diagonal as a subset on its own is the most efficient way to motion plan, even when motions from a point to itself are required to be constant.
-Secondly, there is the intrinsic difficulty of working with the configuration spaces $B(X,2)$, whose topology is not well understood.
+Secondly, there is the intrinsic difficulty of working with the configuration spaces $B(X,2)$, whose cohomology is not yet fully understood.
 Thirdly, and perhaps most significantly, $\TC^S(X)$ is not a homotopy invariant---although the only known example illustrating this fact is the rather artificial case of a contractible space which is not a point (see \cite[Example 7]{FG06}).

 Many of these difficulties are overcome if one uses a modified definition due to Basabe, Gonz\'alez, Rudyak and Tamaki \cite{BGRT}.
 Namely, consider $\pi:PX\to X\times X$ as a $\Z/2$-equivariant map, and let $\TC^\Sigma(X)$ denote the minimal integer $k$ such that $X\times X$ admits a cover $U_0, U_1,\ldots , U_k$ by invariant open sets, on each of which $\pi$ admits an equivariant local section.
-(The authors of \cite{BGRT} in fact define a higher version of this invariant, associated with the iterated diagonal $\Delta_n:X\to X^n$; here we concern ourselves only with the $n=2$ case of their definition.)
+(The authors of \cite{BGRT} in fact define a higher version of this invariant, associated with the iterated diagonal $\Delta_m:X\to X^m$; we focus mainly on the $m=2$ case of their definition.)
 Following a suggestion of J.\ Gonz\'alez, we refer to this invariant as \emph{symmetrized topological complexity}, reserving the name symmetric topological complexity for the Farber--Grant version.
 It is immediate that $\TC(X)\le \TC^\Sigma(X)$, and straightforward to show that $\TC^\Sigma(X)$ is homotopy invariant.
 With a little more work, it can be shown \cite[Proposition 4.2]{BGRT} that

-The authors of \cite{BGRT} left open the question of whether the first inequality can be sharp for non-contractible spaces, or the determination of $\TC^\Sigma(X)$ for well-known manifolds, notably odd spheres.
+The authors of \cite{BGRT} left open the question of whether the first inequality can be an equality for non-contractible spaces, or the determination of $\TC^\Sigma(X)$ for well-known manifolds, notably odd spheres.

 The goal of the current paper is to begin a systematic study of $\TC^\Sigma(X)$, by placing it in the framework of equivariant sectional category (as introduced by Colman and Grant in \cite{CG}).
 This allows the use of equivariant obstruction theory to give the following upper bound, entirely analogous to the upper bound for ordinary topological complexity given in \cite[Theorem 5.2]{Far04}.